 A supported VMware vSphere environment must already be set up before you can install and use either vSMS solution.
-For more information, see System requirements.
+For more information, see System requirements on page 1.

 Important

 VMware vCenter server is not required to deploy the vSMS .ovf file.
 You can deploy the .ovf file directly through ESX/ESXi utilities.